Funchal Port • Gateway to the Beautiful Floating Garden

 Marine Life Catamaran Cruises

 Depart from the nearby marina to search for dolphins and whales.
 Plus, many tours also include time for swimming near Cabo Girão.
-Tours are available with GetYourGuide and Viator.
+GetYourGuide or Viator has highly rated options.

 Guided Levada Walks

 Hiking along the island’s irrigation channels is a unique experience.
 For instance, the PR6 25 Fontes route leads through lush greenery to waterfalls.
-Tours are available with GetYourGuide and Viator.
+Find the perfect tour with GetYourGuide or Viator.

 Excursion Comparison at a Glance